This is a helpful guide discussing how to choose a lens hood for Canon.

-JJC scratches the same itch as Fotasy—they’re a knock-off brand that replaces an existing product for a fraction of the original price.
+JJC scratches the same itch as Fotasy—they’re a knock-off brand that replaces an existing product.

 JJC even includes the lens hood item number that it’s meant to replace—the Canon EW-73C.
-At just a third of the price, the “bayonet” style lens hood manufactured by JJC is a great accessory to your Canon lens and one you won’t regret!
+The “bayonet” style lens hood manufactured by JJC is a great accessory to your Canon lens and one you won’t regret!

 Fotodiox Lens Hood Replacement for ET-65B

-Fotodiox has more or less imitated the Insignia lens hood while offering a cost-efficient replacement for the Canon ET-65B lens hoods.
+Fotodiox has more or less imitated the Insignia lens hood while offering an efficient replacement for the Canon ET-65B lens hoods.

 It features deep, plastic walls that’ll offer your camera plenty of protection from excessive glare as well as drop damage.